 Papers & Inks

-Brightness, whiteness, weight, opacity, size…who knew there were so many factors to consider when choosing a paper?
+Brightness, whiteness, weight, opacity, size…who knew there were so many factors to consider when choosing the best type of quality paper for your print project?
 Here are the basic variables to keep in mind:

 - Quality: Paper quality is given as a number, Number 1 being the highest quality and Number 5 the lowest.
 Newsprint is an example of a Number 5 sheet.
 Only the highest quality projects, such as fine art posters, use a Number 1 sheet.
 HOP does most printing on Number 2, and some Number 3 sheets.